-4.4.
-Elitist strategy.
+4.4 .
+Elitist strategy:

-Using an elitist strategy to produce a faster convergence of the algorithm to the optimal solution of the problem.
+Elitist strategy is used to produce a faster convergence of the algorithm to the optimal solution of the problem.
 The elitist individual represents the more fit individual of the population.
 The use of elitist individual guarantees that the best fitness individual never increase (Minimization problem) from one generation to the next.